 The campground was at full capacity the entire time we were there.
-We imagine it is usually very popular in the summer, but it was especially so in August 2017 because it was so close to the town of Madras, Oregon, the prime location from which to view the total solar eclipse on August 21st.
-It’s certainly the reason we – and many of our RVing friends – were at TT Bend in August, before heading to Madras for the solar eclipse event.
+We imagine it is usually very popular in the summer.
+But it was especially popular in August 2017 because it was so close to the town of Madras, Oregon.
+Madras was the prime location from which to view the total solar eclipse on August 21st.
+It’s certainly the reason we, and many of our RVing friends, were at TT Bend in August.
+We stayed at Bend Sunriver RV Campground before heading to Madras for the solar eclipse event.

-There is a pool complex with a baby pool, two larger pools, and a hot tub that is supposed to close at 10pm, they put up a sign to say it was closing at 9pm, although the night we visited the spa.
+There is a pool complex with a baby pool, two larger pools, and a hot tub that is supposed to close at 10pm.
+They put up a sign to say it was closing at 9pm the night we visited the spa.
 The RV campground has multiple tennis/pickle ball courts, at least 6 very nice horseshoe courts, a basketball court and a frisbee golf course.
 There are five shower buildings and one laundry room.
 If you have furry friends with you, there is a large off leash area for pets.

 - Quiet campground in a beautiful area with loads to see and do